ElectricWiz/platziTODOs/README.md

-#I HAVEN´T FINISHED IT YET
+# I HAVEN´T FINISHED IT YET, ONLY FOR DATA BACKUP PURPOSES

 # Getting Started with Create React App